(+61) 733 654 6805

 Our Expertise

-We are a highly motivated and diverse group of researchers that specialises in plant breeding innovation.
-We work on a range of important crops, including bread wheat, durum wheat, barley, mungbean, chickpea, and banana.
+The Hickey Lab is a diverse group of researchers specialising in plant breeding innovation.
+We work on key crops like bread wheat, durum wheat, barley, mungbean, chickpea, and banana.

-Our research outcomes support the development of more productive food crops in the face of rapidly evolving diseases and climate change.
-This includes understanding the genetics of key traits like drought adaptation and disease resistance, plus the development of novel technologies to assist plant breeders.
+Our research supports developing productive food crops to combat evolving diseases and climate change by understanding genetics of traits like drought adaptation and disease resistance, and developing new technologies for plant breeders.

 HICKEY LAB IN NUMBERS